 Asbestos in Talc: What You Need to Know

-Though cosmetic talc has been on the market for over a hundred years, many of talc’s adverse health effects have only recently come to light, due in large part to the diligent work of consumer advocates such as Levy Konigsberg.
+Though cosmetic talc, or talcum powder, has been on the market for over 100 years, many of talc’s adverse health effects have only recently come to light.
+This is due in large part to the diligent work of consumer advocates, such as Levy Konigsberg.

-Information on asbestos-contamination of cosmetic talc first came to light decades ago.
+Information on asbestos contamination of cosmetic talc first came to light decades ago.
 Testing conducted on off-the-shelf talcum powder products in the 1960s, which was then published, revealed the probability of contamination in cosmetic talc products.

 By 1972, the FDA’s testing revealed 59 popular cosmetic talc products with likely asbestos contamination, including brands/manufacturers such as: